White Pine Weevil

 Description & Biology

 Adults become active in late March to mid-April and are found mating and feeding on the bark of terminal leaders.
 Eggs are laid from mid-April through June in the bark of the previous year’s leader.
 Upon hatching, grubs start tunneling downward under the bark.
 As they progress, the grubs gather in a feeding ring which effectively girdles the leader.
-Typically, the top 1-1/2 to 2 feet of the main stem is killed, although severe attack may result in the loss of 2 to 3 years of growth.
-Weevils usually do not attack trees less than 4 to 5 years old, or less than 3 feet tall.
+Typically, the top 1½ to 2 feet of the main stem is killed, although severe attack may result in the loss of two to three years of growth.
+Weevils usually do not attack trees less than four or five years old, or less than three feet tall.
 Infested trees exhibit a wilting and browning leader, usually by July.
-Weeviled trees eventually develop two leaders and a bushy appearance, thus reducing the value of ornamental trees.
+Weevil-damaged trees eventually develop two leaders and a bushy appearance, thus reducing the value of ornamental trees.
 Trees are rarely killed by the weevils.

 Mature grubs bore slightly into the woody stem where they form fibrous chip cells in which they pupate.
-By mid-July, some weevils have matured to the adult stage and emerge from weevil-infested leaders.
-These new adults feed on the new shoots from late September to early October in upper 1/3 of the crown.
-Usually by November, all weevils have entered the ground litter, often at the base of host trees, to over-winter.
+By mid-July, some weevils have matured to the adult stage and emerge from the infested leaders.
+These new adults feed on the new shoots from late September to early October in the upper third of the crown.
+Usually by November, all weevils have entered the ground litter (often at the base of host trees) in order to overwinter.

 Preventive Pruning of Infested Leaders

 At low infestation levels, prompt removal and burning of infested leaders before the weevils emerge reduces the chance of population buildup.
-Prune infested leaders at a point below the tunneling grubs, at least including some green bark at the base of injury.
-Immediately burn cut leaders to destroy the larvae and pupae.
+Prune infested leaders at a point below the tunneling grubs that includes at least ‘some’ green bark at the base of the injury.
+Immediately burn cut leaders to destroy the larvae and/or pupae.
 Wilting leaders may be detected in June and July, but be sure to prune by mid-July to prevent emergence of adults.